fuegovic/Starguard/docs/troubleshooting.md

 [MongoDB connection and authentication failures](#mongodb-connection-and-authentication-failures).

-**The probe reaches the database.** It sends a `ping` command on every request, so it answers 503 both when no client could be built from `MONGO_HOST` and when the database is simply unreachable or refusing the credentials, and it logs `Health probe could not reach MongoDB: <reason>`.
+**The probe reaches the database.** It sends a `ping` command on every request, so it answers 503 whenever the database is unreachable or refusing the credentials, and it logs `Health probe could not reach MongoDB:
+<reason>`.
 A 200 therefore does mean the database answered a moment ago.
+A
+`MONGO_HOST` the driver cannot use at all does not show up here, because the server now rejects that while loading its configuration and never starts.
 What it does not prove is that the startup work succeeded: a user with no right to create an index answers a `ping` perfectly well, so if members are failing at the last step with a healthy probe, read the four `Could not ...` lines in the server's